data-futurists/UKHDS-person-alert-codes/Design Decisions.md

 - **What alternatives were considered:**
   - Using abbreviations or codes instead of full labels - rejected in favour of clarity.
   - ENUMs - not chosen to allow easier updates without schema changes.

 ---

+## special_category_data_types

+### Purpose:
+Stores a standardised reference list of special category data types, inspired by ICO guidelines.
+These types represent sensitive or legally protected data associated with a person alert, enabling consistent handling, reporting, and compliance with data protection regulations.

+This lookup table ensures that alerts linked to sensitive data are clearly classified for staff awareness and operational decision-making.

+### Considerations:
+- This lookup table should be read-only in production and only editable by system administrators or data managers.
+- Expose a dropdown UI in forms based on `category_name` to guide staff in correctly classifying alerts.
+- Consider adding `date_added`, `last_reviewed`, and `status` fields for future versioning or updates.
+- Review category codes periodically to maintain compliance with legal requirements.

+---

+### Fields

+#### special_category_data_id
+- **What:** Unique internal identifier for each special category data type.
+- **How is it designed:** Auto-incrementing primary key integer.
+- **How does it add value:** Provides a unique reference for linking sensitive data types to alerts and ensuring consistent classification across the system.
+- **Questions to ask:**
+  - Should all alerts have the option to link to a special category, or only certain alert categories?
+  - How granular should the categories be to balance usability and compliance?
+- **What alternatives were considered:** Using `category_code` as a primary key; this was less flexible for joins and future expansion.

+#### category_code
+- **What:** Short, human-readable code representing the special category.
+- **How is it designed:** `VARCHAR(20)` with a `UNIQUE` constraint.
+- **How does it add value:** Ensures consistent reference in code, APIs, and reporting, avoiding ambiguity between similar categories.
+- **Questions to ask:**
+  - Should codes follow an internal naming convention aligned with ICO or organizational standards?
+- **What alternatives were considered:** Free-text codes, which are prone to typos and inconsistent usage.

+#### category_name
+- **What:** Human-readable label for the special category.
+- **How is it designed:** `VARCHAR(100)` and cannot be null.
+- **How does it add value:** Provides clarity to staff when selecting or reviewing categories linked to alerts.
+- **Questions to ask:**
+  - Should names be short or descriptive for easier comprehension by non-technical users?
+- **What alternatives were considered:** Using code-only display; less user-friendly.

+#### description
+- **What:** Optional textual explanation of the special category.
+- **How is it designed:** `TEXT` type, nullable.
+- **How does it add value:** Provides context for staff or auditors about the purpose or legal relevance of the category.
+- **Questions to ask:**
+  - Should this include links to relevant legal guidance or internal policies?
+- **What alternatives were considered:** Not including a description; easier to maintain but reduces clarity for end-users.

+---